makrai/notes/kornai-23-vector-sem.md

 Reductivity
 Encyclopedic knowledge

+### Instead of sophisticated scientific taxonomies, ... a naive world-view

 ## 1.3 The syntax of definitions

+### Starting with ‘disambiguated language’ ... departs from many syntactic 10

 * the details of the ‘tinkering’ change from language to language
 * the `mark_` primitive connects words to their meanings (see 2.5)